 The Art of Tension is the first in Syrinscape's four-part Year of Atmosphere series, designed to help Game Masters immerse their players in the game like never before.
 The Art of Tension will be a step-by-step guide to putting players on the edge of their seats with ambiance, stings, effects, music and more.
 Learn how to create real tension and exactly the mood you’re looking for.

-The first video is an excellent example of how sound creates tension at the game table. (a short clip of some epic tension-induing sounds).
-The second video is a tutorial of specific ways to create tension at the table with Syrinscape.
+Our latest video explores the use of the Shepherd Tone and other musical techniques we use in Syrinscape to create Tension, Discomfort and Immersion in Players at the gaming table.
+The second video is an excellent example of how sound creates tension at the game table. (a short clip of some epic tension-inducing sounds).
+The third video is a tutorial of specific ways to create tension at the table with Syrinscape.

 Here's a vid of Ben creating atmosphere in an extraordinary live concert perform in Paris in Feb 2018.